cider-ci/cider-ci_documentation-source/source/installation/setup-and-deployment/index.md

 The executors in Cider-CI act fairly autonomous.
 They pull work from the sever, and then process it without further interaction from the server.
-One of the benefits is that the only required connection is HTTP or preferably HTTPs from the executors to the servers.
-This feature eliminates a lot of trouble within firewall regulated environments since HTTP/HTTPs is likely posible.
+One of the benefits is that the only required connection is HTTP or preferably HTTPS from the executors to the servers.
+This feature eliminates a lot of trouble within firewall regulated environments since HTTP/HTTPS is likely possible.

   [Java Virtual Machine]: https://en.wikipedia.org/wiki/Java_virtual_machine